Your questions answered.

-We’re launching our pilot in 270 schools across south west England and Northern Ireland in Spring 2022.
-This will provide access to virtual reality scenarios plus lesson plans and resources to help teachers raise safeguarding awareness in the classroom.
-Our partners ImpactEd are delivering a full academic evaluation with an interim report mid 2022, and a full report in early 2023.
+Our pilot was launched for 247 schools across south west England and Northern Ireland in Spring 2022.
+This provides access to virtual reality scenarios plus lesson plans and resources to help teachers raise safeguarding awareness in the classroom.
+Our partners ImpactEd are delivering a full academic evaluation with an interim report in Autumn 2022, and a full report in early 2023.

 Subject to further funding, Phase 2 will extend safeguarding resources down to primary and early years.
 Subsequent phases will cover personal and community safety, active, independent and safer travel (including road safety), the climate emergency, mental wellbeing and much more.
 You can find out more about Our Plan here.